Ayms/node-Tor/README.md

 By default a small bandwidth will be advertised for your node, this is to discourage other nodes to choose your node, you can change it in ``publish.js``, and the version advertised is "node-Tor "+version (advised value: 1.0.0)

-An unused ntor-onion-key is used in the publish descriptor, basically the base64 encoding of the sha256 of "Thanks Ayms this module is great", we don't know why it is mandatory for nodes that do not implement elliptic crypto
+An unused ntor-onion-key is used in the publish descriptor, basically the base64 encoding of the sha256 of "Thanks Ayms this module is great", we don't know why it is mandatory for nodes that do not implement elliptic crypto (apparently it's a Tor project bug when releasing 0.2.4)

 You can check that the process was successful by doing from the browser ``IP:port/tor/server/fp/<fingerprint>`` where fingerprint is the one displayed in the result of the call to ``publish.js`` and is the one to be used when you launch the OR, and where IP:port is the IP/port of an authority, you can also check that your node appears in [onionoo relay serach](https://metrics.torproject.org/rs.html)